eonist/TestRunner/README.md

 > Simplifies running UI-tests

 ### How does it work
-- Make scenes you can play and get notified on their completion (async)
+- Makes scenes you can play and get notified on their completion (async)
 - Iterate through scenes in sequences
-- Reuse common scenes like login and logout
+- Reuse common scenes like `LoginScene` and `LogoutScene`
 - Works asynchronously

 ### Concept:
-- Step - Usually an anonymous closure with one interaction logic
+- Step - `Usually an anonymous closure with one interaction logic`
-- Scene - A series of steps
+- Scene - `A series of steps`
-- Sequence - A series of scenes
+- Sequence - `A series of scenes`

 ### Example:
 ```swift